vikas020807/Blockchain_based_Real_Estate_System/README.md

 1. React.js used for front-end development.
 2. Solidity used for back-end development.
 3. Truffle and Web3.js
-4. Ganache used as a local blockchain.
+4. Polygon used as a blockchain network.
 5. Metamask wallet.